StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 All of the above.

-One of my favorites is Our Mathematical Universe, where you argue that everything is math.
-And if everything is math,
+One of my favorites is our mathematical universe, where you argue that everything is math, and

-Life 3.0, where you're exploring the future of what we even think of as life.
-And I've enjoyed
+And of course, Life 3.0, where you're exploring the future of what we even think of as life.

 The first title was The Mathematical Universe.